 You will see a list of questions with this format:

 Click on the title of the question to see more details and previous answers and post your answer.

 Note: You can also click on specific tags that interest you, and the search will be filtered to display questions with this tag.

 As you contribute to Stack Overflow, you will earn reputation and badges.
 They are a really awesome way in which Stack Overflow recognizes your contributions to the platform and to the overall community.
 There are minimum reputation levels to unlock some features of Stack Overflow.
 For example, upvoting requires a minimum of 15 reputation.

 There are several categories of badges such as question badges, answer badges, participation badges, tag badges, moderation badges and many more.

 Note: You can find the complete list of badges and their descriptions on the Stack Overflow Badges Article.

 As you continue to dive into Stack Overflow you will earn the admiration and respect of your fellow developers, and who knows?
 Maybe you will be a moderator for the platform one day!

 Learning computer science and programming is a really awesome journey where there is always something new to learn.
 I’m sure you will really love Stack Overflow throughout your future as a developer.

-Thank you very much for taking the time to read my article, and I would really love to read your comments and experiences.
+Thank you very much for taking the time to read my article.